selcanintellica/docker-workshop/docker-workshop.md

 ---
 *   **Multi-stage builds:** We'll deeply explore multi-stage build techniques to minimize image size and craft more optimized images.

-    *   **Real-World Example:** When building a React application image, we'll use a Node.js image in the first stage to handle the application's build process.
-In the second stage, we'll employ an Nginx image and copy only the built files.
+    *   **Real-World Example:** When building a Java application image, we'll use a Maven image in the first stage to handle the application's build process.
+In the second stage, we'll employ a smaller JRE image and copy only the necessary files.
 This significantly reduces the image size.

     ```dockerfile
     # Stage 1: Build
-    FROM node:16-alpine AS build
+    FROM maven:3.8.4-openjdk-11 AS build
     WORKDIR /app
-    COPY package*.json ./
-    RUN npm install
-    COPY . .
+    COPY pom.xml .
-    RUN npm run build
+    COPY src ./src
+    RUN mvn clean package

     # Stage 2: Production
-    FROM nginx:alpine
+    FROM openjdk:11-jre-slim
+    WORKDIR /app
-    COPY --from=build /app/build /usr/share/nginx/html
+    COPY --from=build /app/target/myapp.jar /app/myapp.jar
+    CMD ["java", "-jar", "/app/myapp.jar"]
     ```

     *   **Best Practice:** When using multi-stage builds, consider employing different base images for each stage.
 For instance, you might use a larger image for the build stage and a smaller one for the final image.